ShaneCurcuru/slides/fossbackstage/PracticalTrademarkLaw-FOSSBackstage2021.md

 template: logorb
 # Registrations Are Insurance

-- Successful application improves your rights
+- Successful grant of registration improves your rights
-- Trademark registration fairly simple - in the US
+- Registration application fairly simple
 - Trademark laws **vary significantly by country**
   - US is first-to-use; most countries are first-to-file
 - Trademark search is **different** than registration